- ICH GCP

 Experimental: Cognitive-Behavioral Therapy for Adherence and Depression (CBT-AD)

-Participants randomized to receive CBT-AD immediately will complete up to 12 individual sessions focused on depression and one session of ART Adherence counseling during the four months following randomization.
+Participants randomized to receive CBT-AD immediately will complete up to 15 individual sessions (12 session with 3 booster sessions) focused on depression and one session of ART Adherence counseling during the four months following randomization.

 This treatment involves a single session integrating CBT for depression with CBT for adherence following our "Life-Steps" approach.